 42

 43 A Probe Request frame shall not include a Basic variant Multi-Link element.

+An AP of an AP MLD shall have a unique Link ID that shall not change during the lifetime of the AP MLD.
+The Link ID field in the per-STA profile corresponding to this AP in the Multi-Link element corresponding to this AP MLD shall be set to the unique Link ID value of this AP. (#2494)

 TGbe editor: Please update the following subclause (35.3.2.2 Complete or partial per-STA profile) as shown below (#1047)